Data-driven Construction of Finite Abstractions for Interconnected Systems: A Compositional Approach: Data-Driven Estimation of Lipschitz Constants

-In this section, we leverage the results presented in \cite{wood1996estimation} to introduce the following algorithm for estimating the Lipschitz constants of the dynamics and the interconnection map.
-This is accomplished using a finite set of data points collected from the system.
+In this section, we leverage the results presented in \cite{wood1996estimation} to introduce the following algorithm for estimating the Lipschitz constants of the subsystems' dynamics and the interconnection map.
+This is accomplished using a finite set of data points collected from the black-box representation of the system.

-Through the implementation of Algorithm \ref{alg_lip}, the Lemma \ref{lem_apd}, sourced from \cite{wood1996estimation}, guarantees that the estimated Lipschitz constant converges towards its actual value in the limit. \begin{lemma} Consider a dt-CS $\Xi$ with unknown transition function.
-By applying Algorithm \ref{alg_lip}, the estimated Lipschitz constants, $\mathcal{L}_x$ and $\mathcal{L}_w$, converges to their actual value if and only if $\delta$ gets arbitrarily small and $P,L$ becomes very large. \end{lemma} \begin{remark} It is important to note that we do not consider any confidence bound for estimating the Lipschitz constants in our approach.
-Instead, we choose a very small value for $\delta$ and use large values for $P$ and $L$.
-This way, Algorithm \ref{alg_lip} can give us a very accurate estimate for the Lipschitz constant.
-In addition, it is worth mentioning that one can modify Algorithm \ref{alg_lip} to estimate the Lipschitz constant $\mathcal{L}_{\mathcal{M}}$ for the interconnection map. \end{remark}
+Through the implementation of Algorithm \ref{alg_lip}, the Lemma \ref{lem_apd}, sourced from \cite{wood1996estimation}, guarantees that the estimated Lipschitz constant converges towards its actual value in the limit. \begin{lemma} Consider a dt-CS $\Xi$ with partially unknown transition function.
+By applying Algorithm \ref{alg_lip}, the estimated Lipschitz constant $\mathcal{L}_x(\hat u)$ converges to the actual value if and only if $\delta$ gets arbitrarily small and $J,L$ becomes very large. \end{lemma} \begin{remark} Note that we do not consider any confidence bounds when estimating the Lipschitz constants in our approach.
+Instead, we choose a very small value for \( \delta \) and large values for \( J \) and \( L \) to ensure that Algorithm \ref{alg_lip} provides a reliable estimate of the Lipschitz constant.
+Additionally, Algorithm \ref{alg_lip} can be adjusted to estimate the Lipschitz constant \( \mathcal{L}_w \) by setting \( \mathcal{X} \) to \( \mathcal{U} \).
+Similarly, to estimate the Lipschitz constant \( \mathcal{L}_{\mathcal{M}} \) for an unknown nonlinear interconnection map, we can modify Algorithm \ref{alg_lip} by setting \( \hat{U} = \emptyset \) and \( \mathcal{X} \) to \( \mathcal{X}^\mathcal{I} \).
+In this case, Line 5 becomes: simulate the black-box representation of \( \mathcal{M} \) with inputs \( x_l \) and \( \bar{x}_l \) to obtain outputs \( x_l' \) and \( \bar{x}_l' \), respectively. \end{remark}